Harriet Nelson: Personal life

-Harriet Hilliard married bandleader Ozzie Nelson in 1935.
+Harriet (then known as Peggy Lou Snyder) wed the comedian Roy Sedley (1901-1989), in 1930.
+They were briefly married, but Roy was abusive and lived what has been described as "a high-flying life".
+They separated a year later, and the marriage was annulled in 1933.
+In 1935, she married bandleader Ozzie Nelson.
 They had two sons, David (born in 1936) and Eric (known as Ricky, born in 1940).
 The couple remained married until Ozzie's death from liver cancer in 1975.
 Her grandchildren include actress Tracy Nelson and musicians Matthew and Gunnar Nelson.
 She was also the mother-in-law of Rick's wife Kristin Harmon and David's wife June Blair.

+Nelson and her husband were charter members of the Hollywood Republican Committee.

 Later years and death

 In 1978, Harriet Nelson moved full-time to the Laguna Beach, California, beach home the family had built in 1954.
 She died of congestive heart failure on October 2, 1994.
 She is interred with her husband and younger son Ricky (who died in a plane crash in 1985) in the Forest Lawn Memorial Park, Hollywood Hills in Los Angeles.

 For her contribution to the television industry, Harriet Nelson has a star on the Hollywood Walk of Fame at 6801 Hollywood Boulevard.